wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 .. note::

   Follow this step if your python version is lower than 2.7.
-You can check this running ``python --version``.
+You can check this by running ``python --version``.

 3. Install the Wazuh API.
 It will update NodeJS if it is required: